rimcoin/Paper/README.md

 # Rimcoin Protocol

-So, while other currencies like Bitcoin, LiteCoin, and Ethereum do exist; Rimcoin is trying to do better.
+Rimcoin is a digital P2P currency; that is de-centralized.

 # Figure A